Velriana Hypaxes

 < Failure Your movement ends, and you trigger reactions as if you had moved out of the square you started in.

-Wit style: You are friendly, clever, and full of humor, always knowing just what to say in any situation.
+Wit style: You are friendly, clever, and full of humor, always knowing just what to say.
 Your witticisms leave foes unprepared for the skill and speed of your attacks.
 You are trained in Diplomacy and gain the Bon Mot skill feat.
-You gain panache during an encounter whenever you succeed at a Bon Mot against a foe.
+When you use Bon Mot, the action gains the bravado trait.

-One for All: [◆ + ↺] With precisely the right words of encouragement, you bolster an ally's efforts.
+One for All: [◆ + ↺] With precisely the right words of encouragement, you bolster an ally’s efforts.
 Designate an ally within 30 feet; this action counts as sufficient preparation to Aid that ally.
-When you use the Aid reaction to help that ally, you can roll Diplomacy in place of the usual check.
-If your swashbuckler's style is wit and your Diplomacy check to Aid meets or exceeds the very hard DC for your level (DC 29 at level 8), you gain panache.
+When you use the Aid reaction to help that ally, you can roll Diplomacy in place of the usual check and the action gains the bravado trait.
 Traits: Auditory, Concentrate, Emotion, Linguistic, Mental, Swashbuckler

-Opportune Riposte: [↺] Trigger: A foe within your reach critically fails a Strike against you.
+Opportune Riposte: [↺] Trigger: An enemy within your reach critically fails on a Strike against you.

-Swaggering Initiative: [◇] Trigger: You roll Initiative.
-You swagger readily into any fight—even an ambush.
+Swaggering Initiative: [◇] Trigger: You are about to roll Initiative.
+You swagger readily into any fight.
 You gain a +2 circumstance bonus to your initiative roll and can Interact to draw a weapon.
+If you are the first to act in combat, you gain panache.

-Weapon Specialization: You've learned how to inflict greater injuries with the weapons you know best.
+Weapon Expertise and Weapon Specialization: Your proficiency ranks for simple weapons, martial weapons, and unarmed attacks increase to expert.
+You gain access to the critical specialization effects of all weapons for which you have expert proficiency.
 You deal 2 additional damage with weapons and unarmed attacks in which you are an expert.
 This damage increases to 3 if you're a master and 4 if you're legendary.

 --------------------